monetr/monetr/docs/developing/local.md

 ### Completely Clean up

-If you want to completely shut everything down { .annotate } then you can run the following command:
+If you want to completely shut everything down (1) then you can run the following command:
+{ .annotate }

+1. **This will delete all of your local development data, including any Plaid links, expenses, goals, etc...**

 ```shell title="Shell"
 make clean